vatpac-technology/sops/docs/aerodromes/classd/Moorabbin.md

 - Circuit operations are **parallel to the duty runway** and inside the fixed-wing circuit.

 **Radio Procedure**:
 - Pilots will report “AIRBORNE” before each circuit, or if departing additionally they will include their intentions.
-Aircraft are expected to remain under 300 feet until you acknowledge.
+Aircraft are expected to remain under `A001` until you acknowledge.
 - Reply with simply the aircraft callsign for a leg of the circuits, or departure instructions.
 Hold the aircraft if they will conflict with other traffic.
 - On completion of circuit training, the pilot will nominate their landing HLS during the airborne call and report downwind before transitioning to the arrival procedure.